Comprehensive Assessment and Review

 Services or Activities

-- Medical eligibility for the Medicaid Institutional Care Program (ICP)
+- Determine medical eligibility for the Medicaid Institutional Care Program (ICP)

-- Medical eligibility for Medicaid waivers that provide community-based services
+- Determine medical eligibility for Medicaid waivers that provide home and community-based services

-The Department of Elder Affairs is responsible for the federal program through an interagency agreement with the Agency for Health Care Administration.
-Seventeen CARES field offices are located throughout the state.
+The Department of Elder Affairs is responsible for the federal program in partnership with the Agency for Health Care Administration.
+There are 17 CARES field offices are located throughout the state.
 CARES personnel include physicians, registered nurses, assessors, administrative support staff, office supervisors, and regional program supervisors.
 The CARES management structure also includes central office staff responsible for program and policy development.

 Return to Top